OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/VariableLagK/VariableLagK.md

 The saved states can then be used to restart the analysis, as follows:

 *   **Output period** – The output period used to create the output time series is defined by the `OutputStart` and `OutputEnd` parameters.
     If not specified, the full time series period (or global output period) is used.
 *   **Date/time for initial states** – The date/time corresponding to `OutputStart`
     is used to retrieve states that have been previously saved to the state table.
 *   **Initialize states** – States are initialized for the algorithm as follows:
     +   If the state table should be used to initialize states (`InitializeStatesFromTable=True`), get the initial states from the state table by matching the `StateTableObjectID`, `OutputStart`, and `TableStateNameColumn` (for example state name of `VariableLagK`).
     +   If no states have been saved in the state table, then the initial values will be set to the values from parameters `InitialLaggedInflow`, `InitialOutflow`, `InitialStorage`, and `InitialQTLag`.
     +   If no initial states are specified, the values will default to zero.
         This will cause a start-up condition that will converge to accurate routed output after several intervals.

 ## Command Editor ##

+The command is available in the following TSTool menu:

+*   ***Commands / Models - Routing***

 The following dialog is used to edit the command and illustrates the syntax of the command.